icub-tech-iit/training-programming-best-practices/TRAINING.md

 **Stub**: Stub is an object that holds predefined data and uses it to answer calls during tests.
 Such as an object that needs to grab some data from the database to respond to a method call.

 **Mocks**: Mocks are objects that register calls they receive.
 In test assertion, we can verify on Mocks that all expected actions were performed.
-A mock is like a stub but the test will also verify that the object under test calls the mock as expected.
+A mock is like a stub but, the test will also verify that the object under test calls the mock as expected.
 Part of the test is verifying that the mock was used correctly.
+Also, the mocks can be `programmed` to give certain result values or behaviours.

 ## 6.3.
+How to
+We are using gmock which is the moking library for gtest.

+When using gMock,

+- first, you use some simple macros to describe the interface you want to mock, and they will expand to the implementation of your mock class.
+- next, you create some mock objects and specify their expectations and behaviour using an intuitive syntax.
+- then you exercise code that uses the mock objects. gMock will catch any violation of the expectations as soon as it arises.

+## 6.4.
 Dependency injection.

 Mocking needs dependency injection to work better.
 [See above](#33-modularize-your-code)

-## 6.4.
+## 6.5.
 Disclaimed
 This part of the course will be done by examples.

-## 6.5.
+## 6.6.
 Simple mock
 First of all, you need to mock the class and method we do not want to test directly.
 ```c++
 class ...